withastro/.github/GOVERNANCE.md

 - `@alumni` role on [Discord](https://astro.build/chat)
 - New name color on Discord: **light blue**.
-- Invitation to the private `#alumni` channel on Discord.
 - Invitation to the `alumni` team on GitHub.

 ## Retiring a Role (Alumni)